Avalon Blog

 • Photos should be at least 300dpi at final production size in the layout.

 • Computer monitors generally have a display setting of 72 dpi which is much lower than the 300-400 dpi we expect for print production.
 If you are ever told some of your images are low resolution, they may not look bad on your monitor but will likely print blurry or jagged.
 Try zooming in on the image a few times.
-If you see that the image gets blurry or jagged after a few zooms, its low resolution.
+If you see that the image gets blurry or jagged after a few zooms, it’s low resolution.

 Share this Post: